Syntomic cohomology and real topological cyclic homology: Quasisyntomic sheaves

 \section{Quasisyntomic sheaves}

 We refer to \cite[\S 4]{BMS19} for the notions of quasisyntomic site, quasisyntomic maps, quasisyntomic rings, perfectoid rings, and quasiregular semiperfectoid rings.

 Theorem \ref{TPR.6} below is a real refinement of \cite[Corollary 3.4]{BMS19}.
-In loc.\ cit., the proof is done by reducing to the case of the cotangent complex using the Hochschild-Kostant-Rosenberg filtration.
+In loc.\ cit., the proof is done by reducing to the case of the cotangent complex using the Hochschild--Kostant--Rosenberg filtration.
 We instead directly check the sheaf conditions arguing as in the proof of \cite[Theorem 3.1]{BMS19}.

 Recall from \cite[Remark 3.13]{QS22} that we have the $t$-structure on $(\Sp^{\Z/2})^{BS^\sigma}$ given by

 \begin{df} An infinite tower $\cdots \to X_1\to X_0\to X_{-1}:=0$ of $\Z/2$-spectra is a \emph{weak Postnikov tower} if $\fib(X_n\to X_{n-1})$ is in $\Sigma^n \Sp_{\geq 0}^{\Z/2}$ for $n\geq 0$. \end{df}